Windows XP: End of support

 Microsoft continued to provide Security Essentials virus definitions and updates for its Malicious Software Removal Tool (MSRT) for XP until July 14, 2015.
 As the end of extended support approached, Microsoft began to increasingly urge XP customers to migrate to newer versions such as Windows 7 or 8 in the interest of security, suggesting that attackers could reverse engineer security patches for newer versions of Windows and use them to target equivalent vulnerabilities in XP.
 Windows XP is remotely exploitable by numerous security holes that were discovered after Microsoft stopped supporting it.

 Similarly, specialized devices that run XP, particularly medical devices, must have any revisions to their software—even security updates for the underlying operating system—approved by relevant regulators before they can be released.
 For this reason, manufacturers often did not allow any updates to devices' operating systems, leaving them open to security exploits and malware.

-Despite the end of support for Windows XP, Microsoft has released three emergency security updates for the operating system to patch major security vulnerabilities:
+Despite the end of support of the main version, Microsoft has released three emergency security updates for the operating system to patch major security vulnerabilities: